How to Prevent Window Condensation

 Not necessarily.
 More often than not, condensation or fogging on your windows does not indicate a problem with your windows.
 In some cases, it may actually indicate that your energy-efficient windows are doing their job!
 Identifying the cause of window condensation can also help you manage your home’s performance and energy efficiency.

-Here are three scenarios to watch out for:
+Here are three scenarios to watch out for.
+Click each button to jump to a section:

-How to Prevent Window Condensation from Excess Indoor Moisture
+How to Prevent Window Condensation due to Excess Indoor Moisture

-The next time you notice window condensation or fogging inside your home, swipe your finger across the foggy area.
+The next time you notice condensation or fogging on your windows, swipe your finger across the foggy area.
 If the glass feels wet and your finger leaves a trail, you have moisture collecting on room-side of your window glass.
 This is an indication that your home’s indoor humidity is too high.

 What does that mean?
 In some cases, excess indoor humidity is normal.
 But constant high humidity can lead to mold growth on wood framing and drywall, and cause poor indoor air quality, both of which can lead to health problems.